|Your marketing content is a reflection of your brand.

 Note: To remove a theme color in the Theme Styles menu, click the Erase icon next to the color box.

-A Note on the Email Template Designer
+Other Information on the Email Designer

+- Certain styles will not be displayed in View Code mode.
 The email designer takes any of the styles in the HTML for Email Standard Styles, pulls them into the database, and removes them from the HTML.
 Do not be alarmed when these styles are removed from the HTML in the View Code mode.

-The email designer will look at the first <style> element in the <head> of the HTML and find the CSS for the relevant classes.
+- The email designer will look at the first <style> element in the <head> of the HTML and find the CSS for the relevant classes.
 If the styles are transparent, that means the color is not in the database.
 It is either in the email’s standard styles or in the head of the email.
 If that happens, the color will be set in the database.
 Though it no longer shows in the head, it will appear.